Shock (circulatory): Refractory

 At Refractory stage (stage 4), the vital organs have failed and the shock can no longer be reversed.
 Brain damage and cell death are occurring, and death will occur imminently.
 One of the primary reasons that shock is irreversible at this point is that much of the cellular ATP (the basic energy source for cells) has been degraded into adenosine in the absence of oxygen as an electron receptor in the mitochondrial matrix.
 Adenosine easily perfuses out of cellular membranes into extracellular fluid, furthering capillary vasodilation, and then is transformed into uric acid.
 Because cells can only produce adenosine at a rate of about 2% of the cell's total need per hour, even restoring oxygen is futile at this point because there is no adenosine to phosphorylate into ATP.

 Diagnosis

 The diagnosis of shock is commonly based on a combination of symptoms, physical examination, and laboratory tests.
 Many signs and symptoms are not sensitive or specific for shock, thus many clinical decision-making tools have been developed to identify shock at an early stage.
-A high degree of suspicion is necessary for the proper diagnosis of shock.

-The first change seen in shock is increased cardiac output followed by a decrease in mixed venous oxygen saturation (SmvO2) as measured in the pulmonary artery via a pulmonary artery catheter.
-Central venous oxygen saturation (ScvO2) as measured via a central line correlates well with SmvO2 and are easier to acquire.
-If shock progresses anaerobic metabolism will begin to occur with an increased blood lactic acid as the result.
-While many laboratory tests are typically performed, there is no test that either conclusively makes or excludes the diagnosis.
-A chest X-ray or emergency department ultrasound may be useful to determine volume status.
+Shock is, hemodynamically speaking, inadequate blood flow or cardiac output, Unfortunately, the measurement of cardiac output requires an invasive catheter, such as a pulmonary artery catheter.
+Mixed venous oxygen saturation (SmvO2) is one of the methods of calculating cardiac output with a pulmonary artery catheter.
+Central venous oxygen saturation (ScvO2) as measured via a central line correlates well with SmvO2 and is easier to acquire.